Spea/spea.github.com/snippets.md

 ## Code Snippets

-> Some PHP snippets, which might (or might not) be useful for you.
+> Some PHP snippets which might (or might not) be useful for you.
 Use at own risk!

 1. [Recursive directory listing](#recursive-dir)
 2. [Limited output for directories](#limit-dir)